Makeup with Eczema or Psoriasis: What Works, What to Avoid & How to Apply Safely

 Should I stop wearing makeup completely?

 Not necessarily—but during flare-ups, it’s best to avoid it.
+If it feels necessary, keep it minimal and avoid applying directly on cracked or open skin.

 Final thoughts